glenndehaan/ssl-helper/README.md

     - example.com/example.com.key (Private Key)
 ```

-* Download the src/ssl-helper.sh from GitHub and store it somewhere on your machine.
+* Download the `src/ssl-helper.sh` from GitHub and store it somewhere on your machine.
 * Run the utility as follows `./ssl-helper.sh ./example.com`
+* Select option 1 from the list

-## Example Output
+#### Example Output
 ```

 -------------------------------------------------------------------------------